 At specialty centers, intra-oral radiographs are even better at identifying early tooth and tooth root changes that may indicate the need for root canal treatment or tooth removal.

 With hypercementosis, a horse's incisors or canine teeth appear to have plaque build-up.
 A bumpy appearance will develop under the gum line.
 Tooth roots may partially dissolve.
 Horses may resist the bit or refuse to eat due to the intense pain.

 The treatment includes removal of the affected incisors, which isn’t always an easy task.

 Veterinarians remove teeth through the mouth.
 This method is the safest because veterinarians can use specialized nerve blocks and equipment while the horse stands sedated.

-Broken teeth undergo surgical removal using general anesthesia if necessary.
+Horses with broken teeth may undergo surgical removal using general anesthesia if necessary.
 Many avoid this method due to high complication rates.

 Reviewed in 2018